- Constructive Dismissal

 - If you think you might be a fiduciary, or you are being accused of breaching fiduciary duties, let us help you handle it

-- As with any legal issue, acting before getting legal advice can be a huge risk and a personal liability.
+- A fiduciary taking action before getting legal advice can be a huge risk and a personal liability.
 Some things cannot be un-done

-- Even if you have already made a mistake, legal advice or representation can often help you resolve it or minimize your risk going forward
+- If you are a fiduciary that has already made a mistake, legal advice or representation can often help you resolve it or minimize your risk going forward

-- We are experienced litigators, so if litigation is necessary we can do that for you as well
+- We are experienced litigators at Bow River Law, so if litigation with your former employer over alleged fiduciary breaches is necessary, we can do that for you as well

 Fiduciary Employee FAQ